Friday, May 27, 2011

 Anyway, I am happy to report that nothing happened to my PayPal account or my PayPal debit card.
 PayPal is actually a money transfer service, not a bank account.

-Also worth mentioning is that the bankruptcy trustee never asked to see any PayPal statements or documentation, but I suppose he could have, so be ready to share that if you need to.
+Also worth mentioning is that the bankruptcy trustee never asked to see any PayPal statements or documentation, but I suppose he could have, so be ready to share that information if requested to do so.
 As long as you are doing everything on the up and up, you should have nothing to worry about.

 And, as always, consult with a bankruptcy attorney to determine what needs to be done in your own, unique bankruptcy.